alteryx/evalml/docs/source/api_reference.rst

 Regressors
 -----------

-Regressors are models which can be trained to predict a target value from input data.
+Regressors are components that take in data as input and output a predicted a target value that exists in a continuous range.

 .. autosummary::
     :toctree: generated